vaxx-y/Scalable-Discord/README.md

 default discord minimum width and height, allowing this plugin to work.

 If you cannot find your `settings.json`, look in:
- - Linux: `~/.config/discordcanary/settings.json`
+ - Linux: `~/.config/discord/settings.json`
- - Windows: `%appdata%/discordcanary/settings.json`
+ - Windows: `%appdata%/discord/settings.json`
- - macOS: `~/Library/Application Support/discordcanary`
+ - macOS: `~/Library/Application Support/discord`

-Please report any bugs, incompatabilities with powercord plugins, etc within Issues
+Please report any bugs, incompatabilities with vizality plugins, etc within the Issues tab.

 ## Preview